National coverage rates

 Coverage rates for 5 year olds

-Three jurisdictions (Australian Capital Territory, South Australia and Victoria) have exceeded the 95% target rate for 5 year old immunisation coverage.
+Two jurisdictions (Australian Capital Territory, South Australia) has exceeded the 95% target rate for five year old immunisation coverage.

 Five year old Australian coverage rates – All children